-- Carbon Dioxide & Water – Converted from the Hydrocarbons
+- Carbon Dioxide and Water – Converted from Hydrocarbons

-- Carbon Dioxide – Converted from the Carbon Monoxide, while it is still harmful, it is much less than harmful than Carbon Monoxide
+- Carbon Dioxide – Converted from carbon monoxide, while still harmful, it is much less dangerous than carbon monoxide.

-- Nitrogen & Oxygen – Converted from the Nitrogen Oxide, so they are separated back into the air
+- Nitrogen & Oxygen – Converted from the Nitrogen Oxide, they are separated back into the air.

-Those fumes are then passed through the honeycomb and ceramic that makes up the catalytic converter and is passed through the exhaust system with the less harmful fumes.
-See the video below on how an exhaust system works with the various chemicals.
+Those fumes are passed through the honeycomb and ceramic that makes up the catalytic converter and are passed through the exhaust system with the less harmful fumes.
+See the video below on how an exhaust system works with various chemicals.

-When catalytic converters no longer work, they are difficult to diagnose by a mechanic without actually taking the whole unit off of the car.
-Some telltale signs that your catalytic converter is failing is your car won’t go faster when you press the gas pedal or you see a large drop off in your gas mileage.
-If your catalytic converter breaks down and it is time to get it replaced, you can bring your old one to a scrap yard and usually get some good money for them.
+When catalytic converters no longer work, they are challenging to diagnose by a mechanic without taking the whole unit off the car.
+Some telltale signs that your catalytic converter is failing are that your car won’t go faster when you press the gas pedal or see a significant drop-off in your gas mileage.
+If your catalytic converter breaks down and it is time to replace it, you can bring your old one to a scrap yard and usually get some good money.

 Not all scrap yards purchase them because they are difficult to classify for the correct price.
-The range of prices can be from $5 all the way up to $200 per catalytic converter.
-Find your local scrap yard through the iScrap App and ask them if they accept catalytic converters.
-If not, you may want to ask around if they know any auto body shops that do.
+The range of prices can be from $5 up to $200 per catalytic converter.
+Find your local scrap yard through the iScrap App and ask if they accept catalytic converters.
+If not, you may ask if they know any auto body shops that do.